-Our entire store is online, but, we do not have the time or resources to put all of the pictures and descriptions, so the best way to find what you are looking for is to search for it in the search bar.
-Or call us at 719-429-1789.
+Our entire store is online, the best way to find what you are looking for is to search for it in the search bar.
+Or call us at 719-429-1789 or email at canoncitymill@gmail.com.
+Use code mels to get 5% off and ALL orders get a free gift!!

 Cautions About Using Herbs Medicinally